-Coronavirus Relief Fund Allocations Federally Qualified Health Centers Support Current Allocation: \$1,750,000 Spent/Encumbered YTD: \$1,651,621 Balance: \$98,379 Federally Qualified Health continue to safely and effect g is intended to provide support to the Co Centers (Neighborhood Health and Health ctively provide healthcare services to low-in including testing and treatment and follow- Works) so they can come individuals and to request up to 50% of their Health and Health Works en allocation has been increase funding will be made on a re additional funding.
-The A Federally Qualified Health (Works will receive \$4.0 mi s with Neighborhood Health and Health Work allocation up-front and these payments were xpended the initial allocation in calendar yea ed by \$1.0 million for a total allocation of eimbursement basis.
-The contracts have been American Rescue Plan Act of 2021 include Centers.
-Neighborhood Health will receive \$ llion.
-It is anticipated that both Neighborhood funding by December 2021. made.
-Neighborhood ar 2020; therefore, the \$1,750,000.
-Ongoing amended to reflect the ed funding to support 7.9 million and Health Other Funding Sources: Funding included in the American Rescue Plan Act of 2021 for Federally Qualified Health Centers may be utilized in place of County resources.
+Coronavirus Relief Fund Allocations

+Federally Qualified Health Centers Support

+Current Allocation: \$1,750,000 Spent/Encumbered YTD: \$1,651,621 Balance: \$98,379

+Description: This funding is intended to provide support to the County's two nonprofit Federally Qualified Health Centers (Neighborhood Health and Health Works) so they can continue to safely and effectively provide healthcare services to low-income individuals and families in the community, including testing and treatment and follow-up care of COVID-19 patients.

+Update: The initial contracts with Neighborhood Health and Health Works allowed each FQHC to request up to 50% of their allocation up-front and these payments were made.
+Neighborhood Health and Health Works expended the initial allocation in calendar year 2020; therefore, the allocation has been increased by \$1.0 million for a total allocation of \$1,750,000.
+Ongoing funding will be made on a reimbursement basis.
+The contracts have been amended to reflect the additional funding.
+The American Rescue Plan Act of 2021 included funding to support Federally Qualified Health Centers.
+Neighborhood Health will receive \$7.9 million and Health Works will receive \$4.0 million.
+It is anticipated that both Neighborhood Health and Health Works will fully expend the funding by December 2021.

+Other Funding Sources: Funding included in the American Rescue Plan Act of 2021 for Federally Qualified Health Centers may be utilized in place of County resources.
 Staff will continue to evaluate all funding opportunities and will utilize other sources if they become available.

-Position Redeployments Current Allocation: \$20,000,000 Spent/Encumbered YTD: \$19,350,676 Balance: \$649,324 expenses of positions whose 19 pandemic are eligible. closures, which necessitated response, as well as Health the agency's response.
-Plea tional guidance released by the Department of e duties have been substantially changed to re Position redeployments are the result of a c I the redirection of employees to support the Department positions that were redeployed ase see the Public Health Response category Ith Department in support of this effort. espond to the COVID- ombination of facility e County's COVID-19 to specifically support
+Position Redeployments Current Allocation: \$19,700,000 Spent/Encumbered YTD: \$19,350,676 Balance: \$349,324

+Description: Based on guidance released by the Department of Treasury, only salary expenses of positions whose duties have been substantially changed to respond to the COVID-19 pandemic are eligible.
+Position redeployments are the result of a combination of facility closures, which necessitated the redirection of employees to support the County's COVID-19 response, as well as Health Department positions that were redeployed to specifically support the agency's response.
+Please see the Public Health Response category above for information on actions taken by the Health Department in support of this effort.